Blobbackup/Blobbackup/docs/docs/backup.md

 ### Mounted Storage

-Network storage like a NAS or another computer will have to be accessible in your file system for BlobBackup to write to them. mounting your external storage on your file system is a good way to do this.
+Network storage like a NAS or another computer will have to be accessible in your file system for BlobBackup to write to them.
+Mounting your external storage on your file system is a good way to do this.

 ```